A. Departmental Bylaws

 The department/school bylaws, and revisions to the bylaws, must be approved by the Department Faculty Council, the department chair or school director, the College Faculty Council, the college dean, and the Provost or designee.

 Each department/school will have written bylaws that will describe the roles, procedures, and membership of all department/school standing committees.
-The bylaws will provide a procedure for the approval and amendment of such bylaws by a majority vote of the permanent, full-time faculty of the department/school taken by a secret ballot.
+The bylaws will provide a procedure for the approval and amendment of such bylaws by a majority vote of the department/school’s Corps of Instruction taken by ballot.

-An up-to-date version of the bylaws will be posted on the department/school website and linked to the department/school homepage in a conspicuous way.
+An up-to-date version of the bylaws will be posted on an Academic Affairs webpage.
+The department/school and/or college may also directly link to this webpage.

-The bylaws will provide for a Department Faculty Council, or like body (See “Alternatives to the DFC” below.), and will be constituted in a way consistent with the parameters outlined below.
-The bylaws will provide a procedure for the approval and amendment of such bylaws by a majority vote of the permanent, full-time faculty of the department/school taken by a secret ballot.
+The bylaws will provide for a Department Faculty Council and will be constituted in a way consistent with the parameters outlined below.
+The bylaws will provide a procedure for the approval and amendment of such bylaws by a majority vote of the department/school’s Corps of Instruction taken by ballot.
 The Department Faculty Council will operate as an ad hoc body until the bylaws have been developed and approved.

 B. The Department Faculty Council (DFC)